-You can make magical memories anywhere so don’t rule out things like a camping or caravan break.
+You can make magical memories anywhere so don’t rule out things like camping in the forest or a caravan break.
 Youth hostels are also an option which too many people think is only for the young.
 If you are looking for hotel accommodation, check out some striking deals.

 Food and drink

 It is all too easy to over-spend on food and drink on holidays.
 Research can help particularly if you are going overseas.
 Find out whether you will be better off self-catering some or all of the time.
 Eating out in Europe and other destinations can be much cheaper than in the UK in my experience.
 Rather than worry about it all on holiday, get food and drink savvy before you go.
 Also remember that you can make great memories with a simple picnic.